How to Use Your Vision to Improve Your Riding

 - Motorists: What are the two-ton plus beasts around me doing?
 Am I giving myself sufficient time and space to be able to operate successfully?

 It is the use of our vision that helps us answer the questions above.
 Using our vision to quickly scan to identify hazards gives us an overall awareness of the situation.
+Awareness of the situation makes you less likely to be surprised by anything, making you less likely to get into a dangerous situation or be involved in an accident.

 Bill Seltzer has been a Motorcycle Safety Foundation RiderCoach since 2003 and a Total Control Advanced Riding Instructor since 2011.
 He currently serves as the Marketing Director for TEAM Arizona and is a member of the Arizona Strategic Highway Safety Planning committee.
 Have questions or comments about the article?
 Email him: Bill@MotorcycleTraining.com